Bynum's 27 points lift No. 11 Providence over Xavier in 3 OT

 Reeves knocked down a 3 to tie it on the ensuing possession, followed by a steal by Durham.
 He was fouled but connected on only one of two free throws to make it 67-66.

-A tip-in by Nunge put Xaiver back in front before a foul on Providence’s next trip put Watson on the line.
-He also went 1 for 2 to leave the game tied.
+A tip-in by Jack Nunge put Xavier back in front before Watson went 1 for 2 at the foul line to leave the game tied.

-Fremantle then got free for a layup to give the Musketeers a 70-68 edge with 45.2 seconds showing on the clock.
+Fremantle then got free for a layup to give the Musketeers a 70-68 edge with 45.2 seconds to go.

 A turnaround jumper by Durham tied it again with 23 seconds left.